Dipeshtwis/curriculum-html-css/portfolio/m1_setup.md

 - Follow our list of [best practices for HTML & CSS](https://github.com/microverseinc/curriculum-html-css/blob/main/articles/html_css_best_practices.md).

 ### Project requirements
+- For this project, you should use the [HTML&CSS linter](https://github.com/microverseinc/linters-config/tree/master/html-css)
 - The 3 sections you need to build for this milestone are:

     - the toolbar (or header):